This weekend marked my 28th birthday. Which means last June was this blog’s 9th anniversary. What is time, huh?

 One of the “signs” of life going on is discovering I’ve gotten some new dreams in the past years.
 You know the things you think you’ll do as an adult when you’re fresh out of high school?
 Or maybe college even?
 Yeah, things change.
 Who knew.

-I’d like to think that, extremely slowly, I’m working towards buying a house if the countryside of France and creating a community.
+I’d like to think that, extremely slowly, I’m working towards buying a house if the countryside of France.
 The possibility, or the idea, started when I was visiting my late aunt and her husband down in the Vosges.

 The trip was an idea of my dad, a month after I moved back home during “the great depression” (aka. my depression in 2017/18).
 We drove past this ridiculously fantastic place during a little sightseeing-tour of the region my late aunt lived.
 I’m saying sightseeing-tour, but really it was my dad’s effort in getting me some fresh air (and probably, hoping to get me some fresh perspective too).

-One can dream of course, and I would only dream of calling this specific melancholic masterpiece my home.
-But hey… now that I have finally come to the terms that life does go on after your twenties (duh!), and I probably won’t die at 30 (hopefully!).
-There’s still so much left to live, why not have a few dreams or seemingly unachievable goals to work forward to?
+One can dream of course, and hey… now that I have finally come to the terms that life does go on after your twenties (who’d have known, right), and I probably won’t die at 30 (hopefully!).
+There’s still so much left to live, why not have a few dreams or seemingly unachievable goals to work towards?

 Escaping the bustle of the city is one thing, relocating to a different country however is quite another.
-But I do feel very, very excited about the prospect.
-And it made me want to take my dreams serious.
+But I do feel very, very excited and hopeful.
+It made me want to take my dreams serious- however outrageous.
 So I think I’m finally enrolling myself for a photography course.
 Blogging can be done with pictures only too, right?

 But hey, whatever the outcome, when (or if) any of these dreams will become a reality, I’m feeling super-duper grateful for being able share these celebrations this year with all the people I hold dear (regardless they were physically present or not).
 And let’s see what comes our way! x